circle-chat/cc-be/README.md

 - Install MongoDB - Community 4.2 Edition (instructions available at https://docs.mongodb.com/manual/installation/)
 - Make sure the Mongo service is running `brew services start mongodb-community@4.2`
 - To start the server in development use `flask run`
+- This hosts the server at `localhost:5000`

+### Alternatively:
+- Pull down the Docker image `docker pull iev0lv3/circle:the_one`
+- Run the docker image `docker run -dp 8080:8080 iev0lv3/circle:the_one`
+- This hosts the server at `localhost:8080`

 ---
 ## Interacting with the Server